margro2000/Sports_Innovation_Challenge/README.md

   - Has a method to check rleative interest based on the amoun of GT tweets retweeted (find better data to use for this eventually)
   - percentfit method, currently incomplete but will be based off of evaluations like the one above in the future.
     - maybe look at a different model to express fit. a percent may not be the best.
+- TwitterDriver.java:
+  - This might be completely obsolete but I'll have to test it to make sure
+  - Essentially just calls twitterer and prints some tweets to console.
+Pretty sure I just created it and messed with it a bit to check out functions of TwitAPI

+Interface:
 -

 ### Planned Changes: